Troubleshooting

 # NAME STATUS ROLES AGE

-# master NotReady ...
+# server NotReady ...
 1mCheck k3s service logs:

 ip_forwardis disabled → check sysctl:sudo sysctl net.ipv4.ip_forward- CNI not initialized → wait 60s after install for Flannel to come up